wwctl configure --all

 This command will configure the system for Warewulf to run properly.
 Here are the things it will do:

-- dhcp: (re)Write the DHCP configuration and restart the service from the configured template in
+dhcp: (re)Write the DHCP configuration and restart the service from the host template under

-- hostfile: Update the system's /etc/hosts file based on the template
+hostfile: Update the system’s /etc/hosts file based on the host template

 /etc/fstabin the system overlay based on the configuration in

 /etc/warewulf/warewulf.confand enable the system service.
 Also the file

 ssh: Create the appropriate host keys (stored in

 tftp: Write the appropriate binary PXE/iPXE blobs to the TFTP root directory and enable the system service.

 This command will quickly setup the system services per the Warewulf configuration.
 Watch this output carefully for errors and resolve them in the configuration portion of this manual.